 Third, beets are a good source of potassium which lessens the effect of sodium.
 Potassium is also a good vasodilator and has the effect relaxing the small blood vessels in your muscles and brain.

-All of these effects reduces the amount of energy your heart needs to pump blood throughout your body, thus lowering blood pressure.
+All of these effects reduce the amount of energy your heart needs to pump blood throughout your body, thus lowering blood pressure.

 Research proving the effectiveness of beets

 One of the best research studies showing that raw beet juice is effective at lowering blood pressure was conducted by researchers at the London School of Medicine and Dentistry, Queen Mary University of London.
 The results were published in February 2015 in the peer-reviewed journal, “Hypertension.”